artag/Training/Notes_Functional_Programming_in_C#/Chapter_03.md

 * `Option` will enrich your model and make your code more self-documenting.

 * Use `Match` with the functions you'd like to evaluate in the `None` and `Some` cases.

+## Summary

+* Make your function signatures as specific as possible.
+This will make them easier to consume and less error-prone.

+* Make your functions honest.
+An honest function always does what its signature says, and given an input of the expected type, it yields an output of the expected type - no `Exception`'s, no `null`'s.

+* Use custom types rather than ad hoc validation code to constrain the input values of a function, and use smart constructors to instantiate these types.

+* Use the `Option` type to express the possible absence of a value.
+An `Option` can be in one of two states:

+  * `None`, indicating the absence of a value
+  * `Some`, a simple container wrapping a a non-`null` value

+* To execute code conditionally, depending on the state of an `Option`, use `Match` with the functions you'd like to evaluate in the `None` and `Some` cases.